telliott99/covid/examples.md

 #### Parallel organization

+After (yet another) restructuring, I believe we are approaching maturity.

-The project has been (again) restructured.
-Now, most analysis is launched from the main directory via ``analyze.py``.
+Analysis is launched from the main directory via ``analyze.py``.
+I a few lines in my ``.zshrc``:

+    covid_base=$HOME'/Dropbox/Github/covid'
+    export covid_base

+    alias cov='cd '$covid_base' && pwd'
+    alias az='python3 analyze.py'

+So I just open a Terminal and do

+    > az SC -N 5 -sc
+                07/06 07/07 07/08 07/09 07/10 07/11 07/12
+    Charleston    328    94   264   362   262   311   283
+    Greenville    155    49   167   208   210   276   216
+    Horry         235   130   169   189   172   208   208
+    Richland       89    57    71   126   101   151   153
+    Lexington      66    60    90    65    73    84   109
+    >

+Charleston County, SC added 283 new cases yesterday.

 Other scripts are in the  ``build`` and ``maps`` directories.

-There is some in progress stuff like ``simulate``.

-The rest is utilities, in ``myutil``, and ``test``.
+The rest is utilities, in ``myutil``, and some tests, in ``test``.

-The database is at main level, and it comes in in two sizes, one for as many days back as there are files at main level in the source, and the other with previous files stashed by month.
+The database is ``db``, and it comes in just the large size, for as many days back as there are files in the source.

 The average script starts like this:

-    import sys, os, subprocess
     base = os.environ.get('covid_base')
-    sys.path.insert(0,base)
+    if not base in sys.path:
+        sys.path = [base] + sys.path
+    util = base + '/myutil'
+    if not util in sys.path:
+        sys.path.insert(0, util)

+    import ucalc, ufmt, ulabels, uinit, udb ..

 Thus, you must set ``covid_base`` correctly in the environment.
 Everything is specified as a path from ``covid_base``.

+This can be done as a one-off by

+    covid_base=$HOME'/path/to/covid'

 #### Command line arguments